Tetraploid Drosera eloisiana, a fertile hybrid between Drosera rotundifolia and Drosera intermedia with doubled chromosomes.

 Generally to produce hybrids the best method requires removing the stamens in a flower before they mature in species that are capable of self pollination.
 Failure to do this can result in few if any hybrids.
 This can be tricky because Drosera species that typically self-pollinate may open their flowers for only a few hours.
 However if the flowers naturally self-pollinate they do it as the flower closes.

 Drosera flowers are usually very small.
-To make crosses I find it easiest to use a pair of small forceps to pluck stamens from one flower and then paint the pollen from the anther onto the stigmas of another flower.
+To make crosses I find it easiest to use a pair of needle point forceps to pluck stamens from one flower and then paint the pollen from the anther onto the stigmas of another flower.
 If you get any seeds it is best to plant them immediately.
 However with temperate and other species with a strong seasonal life cycle it is best to plant the seeds at the appropriate time so any hybrids do not die trying to go dormant prematurely.

 What do we expect in hybrids?
 Typically hybrids display characters intermediate between the parents.
 This is especially true for traits involving dimensions, weight, or numbers.
 For these traits the hybrids tend to be half way between the parents.
 For traits involving structure, shape, or orientation it is more likely that the hybrid could be more like one of the parents compared to the other.
 These are general rules based on observations and quantitative genetics.